COMPUTARIUM LCD

 EXHIBITIONS

-Here is a list of exhibitions and miscellaneous activities organized by the crew: (more pictures see here)
+Here is a list of exhibitions and miscellaneous activities organized by the Computarium crew.

 DATE DESCRIPTION PHOTO